yepedraza/yepedraza.github.io/projects/nxtWordPred.md

 Through use of natural language processing and deep learning methods, I made a model that is capable of predicting the next word of a particular sentence.
 From the reading of the text from the book [Metamorphosis](https://www.gutenberg.org/cache/epub/5200/pg5200.txt) by Franz Kafka found in Project Gutenberg, the construction of a deep neural network was used with recurrent neural networks (LSTM).

 ### Data preprocessing
-I start the data preprocessing taking the original text and removing extra and unnecessary information for training, saving it in a new file.
+I started the data preprocessing taking the original text and removing extra and unnecessary information for training, saving it in a new file.
 Then I read the text using utf8 encoding.

 {% gist 66707443fcd44b17b01cfc125d920f0a %}

-I add each text lines in a list and join the lines of text removing related elements of unnecessary lines of text
+I added each text lines in a list and joined the lines of text removing related elements of unnecessary lines of text

 {% gist 0e14342bf7a667d95a7cb6bb00134d5c %}

-And make sure I don't have repeated words
+And made sure I don't have repeated words

 {% gist eab2fcf51f70603ad14ed6520f4fe66c %}

 ### Tokenization
-I use Tokenizer to vectorize the text and then transform it into a sequence of numbers
+I used Tokenizer to vectorize the text and then transform it into a sequence of numbers

 {% gist e66c897bf4500338dcc175a109120d48 %}

-Then I find the size of the *word index* to later use it as a criterion to convert the output data into categorical variables and next I create the input and output data of the model with the text sequences before the creation of data sequences
+Then I found the size of the *word index* to later use it as a criterion to convert the output data into categorical variables and next I created the input and output data of the model with the text sequences before the creation of data sequences

 {% gist 46192b0bcf326e836715b6b5e9728a2a %}

-Finally I convert the output data to categorical variables
+Finally I converted the output data to categorical variables

 {% gist 180b84bd2e30e1055053f4bdc89f1ab6 %}